mit-han-lab/data-efficient-gans/README.md

 from DiffAugment_pytorch import DiffAugment
 # from DiffAugment_tf import DiffAugment
 policy = 'color,translation,cutout' # If your dataset is as small as ours (e.g.,
-# 100 images), we recommend using the strongest Color + Translation + Cutout.
+# hundreds of images), we recommend using the strongest Color + Translation + Cutout.
 # For large datasets, try using a subset of transformations in ['color', 'translation', 'cutout'].
 # Welcome to discover more DiffAugment transformations!